ExxonMobil Refinery Explosion Attorneys

 Fire at ExxonMobil Refinery in Beaumont, Texas

 Employees of ExxonMobil have suffered some serious setbacks in the year 2013.
-In April 2013, a fire struck a Beaumont, TX refinery when the process unit of the plant was shut down for maintenance.
-Following the incident, the Texas Commission on Environmental Quality investigated the plant; since there were no recordable levels of emissions, it was classified as a "flash fire."
+In April 2013, a fire ignited in a Beaumont, TX refinery when the process unit of the plant was shut down for maintenance.
+Following the refinery accident, the Texas Commission on Environmental Quality investigated the plant; since there were no recordable levels of emissions, it was classified as a "flash fire."
 It is believed that the fire sparked when hydrocarbons were released and ignited during repairs to a heat exchanger.

 To learn more about the fire, please read any of the following blogs:

 - Update: ExxonMobil Refinery Fire Injures 12

 - UPDATE: Investigation Continues at Beaumont Refinery After Fire

 - ExxonMobil Workers Threaten Strike Over Refinery Safety

 Pipeline Rupture & Oil Spill in Mayflower, Arkansas